Vitamins Questions And Answers

 Riboflavin 25,000 to 50,000 µg should be given daily in particular divided doses.

 Question 4.
-Write short note on scurvy.
+Write a short note on scurvy.

 Scurvy Pathogenesis

-- Formation of defective collagen: Defective collagen formation occurs in connective tissue due to failure of hydroxylation of proline to hydroxyproline.
+- Formation of defective collagen: Defective collagen formation occurs in connective tissue due to the failure of hydroxylation of proline to hydroxyproline.

-- Increased capillary permeability: The increase in capillary fragility leads to hemorrhage, anemia, reduction in platelets and defective collagen formation.
+- Increased capillary permeability: The increase in capillary fragility leads to hemorrhage, anemia, reduction in platelets, and defective collagen formation.

 Scurvy Clinical Features